-It has been known for some time that exposure to relatively large amounts of 2,4-D (one of the herbicides in Agent Orange), such as might occur when it is being mixed or sprayed, can cause adverse effects on the nervous systems.
-Workmen who splashed 2,4-D on their skin or who stood for a long time in 2,4-D spray mist developed a variety of symptoms including loss of feeling or tingling in the hands and feet and tightening of muscles in the arms and legs.
+It has been known for some time that exposure to relatively large amounts of 2,4-D, such as might occur when it is being mixed or sprayed, can cause adverse effects on the nervous system.
+Workmen who splashed 2,4-D on their skin or who stood for a long time in 2,4-D spray mist developed a variety of symptoms including tingling or decreased feeling in the hands and feet and tightening of muscles in the arms and legs.
 Examination of these workmen showed the loss of the knee-jerk reflex and an increase in the time for nerve impulses to travel from the hands or feet to the spinal cord and back.
-Studies in experimental animals give similar results to those seen in humans.
-These studies suggest that 2,4-D interferes with the transmission of messages from the nerves to the muscles.
+Studies in experimental animals give results similar to those seen in humans.
+These studies suggest that 2,4-D interferes with the transmission of nerve impulses to muscles.
 If the exposure is minimal the nervous system recovers.
 However, sustained exposure of experimental animals to relatively large quantities of 2,4-D may cause long-lasting changes in the brain and spinal cord itself.

 A few studies of humans and experimental animals exposed to 2,4,5-T have failed to show any nervous system effects such as those caused by 2,4-D. There is some evidence, however, that humans exposed to dioxins as a result of industrial exposures or accidents may suffer impaired nervous system function.
-A wide range of signs and symptoms have been reported in these people including pain in the arms and legs, loss of feeling in the hands and feet, muscular weakness particulary in the legs, headache, loss of memory and concentration, sleep disturbances, nervousness, and emotional and behavioral abnormalities.
+A wide range of signs and symptoms have been reported in these people including pain in the arms and legs, numbness in the hands and feet, muscular weakness particularly in the legs, headache, loss of memory and concentration, sleep disturbances, nervousness, and emotional and behavioral abnormalities.
 The speed of nerve impulses was slowed in two groups of workers who were probably exposed to dioxins.